Public Information Model of Public Relations: Theory and Importance

-This article provides a practical explanation of the Public Information Model.
+Public Information Model: this article provides a practical explanation of the Public Information Model.
 After reading, you’ll understand the basics of this powerful public relations tool and it’s importance.
 Enjoy reading!

 What is the Public Information Model?

 James E. Grunig and Hunt, both internationally known public relation experts, were the first to propose public relations models such as the public information model.
 These models have been developed and changed over the decades.
 The general types of public relations models are the press agentry model, the public information model, the two-way asymmetrical model, and the two-way symmetrical model.
 This article will solely provide information about the public information model.

 The public information model is a public relations model that has been developed from the beginning of the 20th century until the half of the 20th century.
 Public relations is concerned with maintaining communication between an organization and the public.
 Public relations, and therefore also the public information model, facilitates the communication process between different groups in society.
 Public relations is additionally in various models concerned with researching the perceived values of stakeholders.

 Public relations models can have one-way communication, which is information transferred in one direction, or they have two-way communication, which is information shared into two directions and includes the feedback of the sender and receiver of the messages.

 The public information model of public relations is concerned with providing truthful information about an organization to the public.
 This information could comprise information about the organization’s identity, important people to the organization, success stories, but also messages to warn the public.